IAMGOLD Corporation (IAG) and the Battle of Fundamentals vs. Technicals

-IAMGOLD Corporation (NYSE:IAG) went up by 2.65% from its latest closing price compared to the recent 1-year high of $4.30.
-The company’s stock price has collected 4.04% of gains in the last five trading sessions.
-Press Release reported 8 hours ago that IAMGOLD annonce la date de la diffusion de ses r ltats du troisi trimestre de 2021
+IAMGOLD Corporation (NYSE:IAG) went up by 1.23% from its latest closing price compared to the recent 1-year high of $4.30.
+The company’s stock price has collected 9.29% of gains in the last five trading sessions.
+Press Release reported on 10/07/21 that Falcon Forms Latamark Resources Corp., to Create Latin American Focused Issuer

 Is It Worth Investing in IAMGOLD Corporation (NYSE :IAG) Right Now?